k98kurz/chance-cancer/log.md

 Completed initial dosing schedule.

+Email correspondence with Dr. Marianne Kozuch concluded.
+Her department does not have any information useful for this project.

 # 2024-02-29

 Fed Chance 10 mg Garcinia cambogia with wet food around 9:30pm.
 No signs of